-A report including a Best Practice Guide for Community Engagement will provide an effect tool for future reference for those undertaking community engagement in the sector.
+The development of a Directors Guideline will provide an effect tool for future reference for those undertaking community resilience planning in the sector.

 The network will also be able to feed expert knowledge through to the National Disaster Resilience Strategy.